beetbox/beets/docs/plugins/bpd.rst

 * On Windows, you may want to try `GStreamer WinBuilds`_ (cavet emptor: I haven't tried this).

+You will also need the various GStreamer plugin packages to make everything work.
+See the :doc:`/plugins/chroma` documentation for more information on installing GStreamer plugins.

 .. _MacPorts: http://www.macports.org/
 .. _GStreamer WinBuilds: http://www.gstreamer-winbuild.ylatuya.es/
 .. _Homebrew: http://mxcl.github.com/homebrew/